Dhrumilcse/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition
-NER with Tensorflow and Flask
+NER using Bi-directional LSTM with Tensorflow and Deploying it to a web application created using Flask.

 ### Step 1
 Create Virtual Environment